Our history

 high infant death rates or high numbers, model infant

-mortality reduction programs, and existing programs
+mortality reduction programs and programs

-that focused on the major strategies known to reduce
+that focused on strategies known to reduce

 infant death and illness, such as smoking cessation,